-Queers for Economic Justice is a progressive non-profit organization committed to promoting economic justice in a context of sexual and gender liberation.
+Queers for Economic Justice is best bitcoin traders in south africa a progressive non-profit organization committed to promoting economic justice in a context of sexual and gender liberation.

 Our goal is to challenge and change the systems that create poverty and economic injustice in our communities, and to promote an economic system that embraces sexual and gender diversity.